The Juliet Letters

-The Juliet Letters is a studio album by the British rock singer and songwriter Elvis Costello.
-It was released on compact disc as Warner Brothers 45180.
-The instrumental backing is provided by the Brodsky Quartet.
+The Juliet Letters is a studio album by the British rock singer and songwriter Elvis Costello and British string quartet Brodsky Quartet, released in 1993 by Warner Bros.
+Records.
 Costello described the album as "a song sequence for string quartet and voice and it has a title.
 It's a little bit different.
 It's not a rock opera.
 It's a new thing."
 It peaked at No. 18 on the UK Albums Chart, and at No. 125 on the Billboard 200.

 Content

 Costello first encountered the Brodsky Quartet in 1989, a performance at the Queen Elizabeth Hall of the entire cycle of string quartets by Dmitri Shostakovich.
 They met for the first time in November 1991, to begin work on the concept and execution of this album project.
 Costello viewed this album as neither his first stab at classical music, nor the Brodsky's first attempt at rock and roll.

 With a concept of imaginary letters being sent to an imaginary recipient, Juliet Capulet, all five musicians contributed to the writing of the lyrics as well as the music.
 No overdubs were made, the album recorded in its entirety live in the studio.
 One single was released from the album, the track "Jacksons, Monk, and Rowe," although it did not chart in either the United States or the UK.